Subliminal Probing for Private Information via EEG-Based BCI Devices: Data analysis

 \section{Data analysis}

-The methods described in this section serve to investigate whether subliminal side-channel attacks with BCIs are feasible if the attacker controls screen content and has access to raw EEG data.
+The methods described in this section serve to investigate the level to which different subliminal side-channel attacks with BCIs are feasible if the attacker controls screen content and has access to raw EEG data.
 We are carrying out a proof-of-concept by running an attack under controlled conditions.
-As described above, the user has calibrated the BCI by actively participating in a counting experiment.
-Then, at a later point in time, the user watches a video while still wearing the device.
-The attacker can manipulate the video and insert small oval images of two kinds at random screen locations and at random times: a portrait photo of Barack Obama (see Figure~\ref{fig_videos} as an example) and a blurred image of a random person.
-With these two images we created a situation where most likely the subject knows the person in the first image (Obama) and does not know the person in the second image (Blur).

 As described above, the user has calibrated the BCI by actively participating in a counting experiment.
 Then, at a later point in time, the user watches a video while still wearing the device.
 The attacker manipulates the video and insert oval images of two kinds at random screen locations and at random times.
-His goal is to identify which person is known to the user by analyzing the EEG data that is collected while the user watches the video.
+His goal is to identify which person does the user recognize by analyzing the EEG data that is collected while the user watches the video.
 From a technical perspective, we want to evaluate whether the classifier can extract sufficient information from the recorded EEG signal in order to determine one of the three different types of brain activity: 1) unknown face, 2) a face that the user subliminally recognizes, or 3) a plain video sequence without any subliminal stimulation.
 Given a classifier that consistently discriminates between these three types of brain activity, the attacker can use it to learn new private information about a chosen victim.